Case Studies in Deaf Education|

 Jennifer S. Beal is an associate professor of deaf education at Valdosta State University in Valdosta, GA.

-Joanna E. Cannon is an associate professor in the Department of Educational and Counseling Psychology, and Special Education, and is co-director of the Education of the Deaf and Hard of Hearing graduate program at the University of British Columbia in Vancouver, Canada.
+Joanna E. Cannon is an associate professor in the Department of Educational and Counselling Psychology, and Special Education, and is coordinator of the Education of the Deaf and Hard of Hearing graduate program at the University of British Columbia in Vancouver, Canada.

 Jenna Voss is an assistant professor in the Department of Communication Disorders and Deaf Education at Fontbonne University in St. Louis, MO.